vitormoschetta/Help-Cmd-Linux/README.md

 ```
 cat Startup.cs
 ```
-> Obs: Mostra no terminal o conteúdo texto do arquivo informado
+> Mostra no terminal o conteúdo texto do arquivo informado
 <br>